 Forms of the game

-Gloucestershire play in the Specsavers County Championship Division 2.
+Gloucestershire play in Division One of the LV= County Championship.
 A County Championship game is a 4 day match.
 Each team has two innings of batting and bowling each.
 The match can finish early if the opposition bowl out the other team before they reach the targeted score.